Farhoud-Rand/Farhoud-Rand/README.md

 I'm a Full-Stack Web Developer 💻
 </h2>

-I am passionate about logical thinking and the process of finding multiple solutions to a problem in order to discover the best one.
+I am passionate about logical thinking and the process of finding multiple solutions to a problem to discover the best one.
 I thrive on the challenge of developing creative websites, where I apply my analytical skills to craft efficient and innovative solutions.

 ## 👩‍💻 About Me

 I'm a passionate Computer Engineering graduate from Birzeit University, on a perpetual journey of learning and innovation.
-Currently enrolled in a course at Axsos Academy, I'm expanding my skill set and exploring new horizons in the world of technology.
+Currently enrolled in a course at Axsos Academy, I'm expanding my skill set and exploring new horizons in technology.

 ## 💼 Technical Skills